Old Testament messianic prophecies quoted in the New Testament: Ezekiel 37:24, 25–27

 Ezekiel 37:24 refers to a person coming from the House of David as the servant of God, unique Shepherd of Israel, which will rule over the House of Judah (v.
 16) and over the Tribe of Joseph (v.
 17) so that he will "make them one stick, and they shall be one in mine hand" (v.
 19), in a unique nation of Israel.

-Verses from to 15 to 24 cannot be referring to King David, since the united monarchy of Israel was divided in two reigns after the death of his son Solomon (999–931 BCE), son of David.
+Verses from to 15 to 24 cannot be referring to King David, since the united monarchy of Israel was divided in two reigns after the death of his son, Solomon (999–931 BCE).
 Furthermore, Ezekiel (622–570 BCE) wrote in the seventh century BCE, four centuries after this subject of the biblical narration, nevertheless adopting a prophecy that is by its nature usually referred to future happenings.
 Therefore, as the "stick of Judah" stands for the House of Judah, and the "stick of Joseph" stands for his tribe (verse 19), the expression "David my servant shall be king over them" (verse 24) may be read as a prophecy about a person of the House of David, which would have ruled over one nation in one land, gathered upon the mountains of Israel on every side of the earth.